A

 • Aims:

-PCI has been established to preserve and improve freedom of press on one
+preserve and improve freedom of press on one

 Hand and on the other hand to maintain and improve the standard of

 Newspaper and new agencies.
-The PCI takes care of the press codes and press
+The PCI takes care of the press codes and

 Ethics in the following manner: